zimmertr/Kubernetes-Manifests/core/README.md

 <hr>

-## Applications
+## Instructions

 ### Cilium

-Cilium is the preferred CNI when using TKS; most of the applications in this repository assume it is being used.
-At the very least `cilium_load_balancer_ip_pool.yml` will need to be modified according to your environment.
+[Cilium](https://cilium.io/) is the preferred CNI when using TKS; most of the applications in this repository assume it is being used.
+You might need to run apply a second time as `kubectl` will likely fail to create some resources until the CRDs are available.

 ```bash
 kubectl kustomize --enable-helm cilium | kubectl apply -f-